javbotero/Outer-Coast/_includes/overview.md

 The Outer Coast Summer Seminar offers a diverse cohort of Alaskan, Lower 48, and international high school students (current sophomores and juniors) a transformative academic and service based experience that is founded on the belief that students should have agency and ownership of every aspect of their academic and personal lives and the responsibility to positively affect the communities to which they belong.

+Due to circumstances of the COVID-19 pandemic, and concerns for the health and safety of Outer Coast students, faculty and staff, and the community of Sitka, we will be moving forward with a virtual program for students to participate in from home.
+This program will be a unique endeavor, designed for this specific moment in time — but will maintain the dynamic learning environment of past Summer Seminars.
+In the interest of best serving our students we are crafting a program with a focus on promoting intellectual engagement, purpose, and belonging during this uncertain time.

 ***

 <strong>Program Dates</strong>